ainazHjm/VenetoItaly/README.md

 For more information refere to https://creativecommons.org/licenses/by-nc-sa/3.0/it/deed.en.

 ## How to Create hdf5 Dataset
+The hdf5 datasets that are created in this repository are used to train the models proposed by the paper: "Predicing Landslides Using Contour-Aligning Convolutional Neural Networks".
+However, the data can be used for training any other type of model.

+### Main Dataset
+The main dataset, consisting of 94 features in total (DEM, land cover, rock type, rock age, rock family, and slope), can be used for any type of model.
+All the features in the dataset with their corresponding feature number in the data are stored in the `data_dict.json` file.

+#### Arguments
+* `data_dir`: The path to the region's raw image files that we previously downloaded (In our case we only have one region that is Veneto).
+* `save_to`: The path to save the hdf5 dataset.
+* `feature_num`: The number of total features.
+The default value is 94 but you can use any number of features that you want.
+* `shape`: This argument is an array of form "name,height,width". "name" is the name of the region (e.g. Veneto), "height,width" represents the image shape (all maps/rasters should have the same shape).
+* `data_format`: The format of the rasters.
+The default value is '.tif' and is recommend to use.
+* `pad`: The number of pixels used to pad each side of the image.
+This padding number is used later for loading the data coherently but is not necessary to do.
+You can pass this to be zero if you do not want to pad your images.

+#### Run
+To get the h5py dataset, simply pass the required arguments and call preprocess.py:

+`python3 preprocess.py --data_dir <path to raw data/rasters> --save_to <path to save the hdf5 dataset> --feature_num <feature_num> --shape <region_name,height,width> --data_format <data format> --pad <padding number>`

+### Dist Dataset
+This dataset is specifically for the LACNN model proposed in paper: "Predicing Landslides Using Contour-Aligning Convolutional Neural Networks".
+Only create this dataset if you want to re-implement or build on the LACNN model.
+Otherwise, use the main dataset.

+#### Arguments
+* `data_path`: The path to the main dataset of hdf5 format (This data can be generated from previous section).
+* `dist`: The distances that are going to be looked at in order to find the features at highest elevation value (refer to Figure 1 in the paper).
+* `region`: The name of the region you got the data for.
+In our case it is Veneto.
+* `save_to`: The path to save the new dataset.
+* `pad`: The padding number to pad the data with.
+* `features`: This argument is an array of integers that show which features you want to extract when you find the highest elevation value at some distance.
+The deafult value is chosen based on the weights of a linear regression model (top 21 features are chosen).

+#### Run
+To create the dist dataset, simply run find_dist_features.py with the arguments specified in the arguments section.
+The code uses a lot of memory if the distances are big.
+The current code only contains masks for 30, 100, and 300 pixels (x10 meters).
+If your memory is below 32G, only run it with `--dist 30`.

 ## LICENSE
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by-nc-sa/3.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License</a>.